Location: Liberal Arts 406

 UC Santa Barbara, B.A. -- Political Science-International Relations, 1997

-I have also taught Intermediate Microeconomics, Environmental Economics, and Labor Economics.
+I have taught the following courses: Principles of Microeconomics, Principles of Macroeconomics, Behavioral and Experimental Economics, Intermediate Microeconomics, Environmental Economics, and Labor Economics.

 Intelligence Officer, U.S. Air Force, 1998-2007